← Back to Documentation

 • Initial portfolio value: starting balance in today's dollars.

-• Asset allocation: percentage weights across supported asset classes.
-You can start from a template or import a compatible workspace portfolio.
+• Asset allocation: percentage weights across supported retirement asset classes.
 Weights must sum to 100%.

 • Time horizon: retirement start age and end age.
 This defines the full decumulation window.